Jerry Clower: Career

 His stories often featured the Ledbetters, a quintessential Southern, country folk.
 Clower made 27 full-length recordings in his 27-year career as a professional entertainer (not counting "best of" compilations).
 With one exception, all the recordings were released by MCA.
 The exception was Ain't God Good, which Clower recorded with MCA's blessing at a worship service.
 Word Records promoted and distributed this title in 1977.
 This recording gave Clower, always a staunch Christian, an opportunity to present his personal testimony in a comfortable church setting.
-Clower was well known for his faith and often makes references to God in his stories.
+Clower was well known for his faith and often made references to God in his stories.
 He spoke at many Southern Baptist Convention events.
 He said his faith kept him happy and able to make others laugh.

 In 1973, Clower became a member of the Grand Ole Opry, and continued to perform there regularly until his death.
 He also co-hosted a radio show called Country Crossroads with Bill Mack and Leroy Van Dyke, which has aired in syndication for 40 years and a television version of the program was produced, as well, starting in 1993.
 Clower's involvement began in 1973 and lasted well over 20 years.
 This show was produced and distributed by the Southern Baptist Convention.

 Clower also taped segments of Nashville On the Road, which included comedic performances and interviews with other country artists featured on the show.
 Jim Ed Brown hosted the series with Clower during the program's first season, 1975–76, and they were joined by Helen Cornelius in 1976.
 Their involvement in the series lasted until 1981.
 The show continued to air with new host Jim Stafford through 1983.

 Clower's last album was Peaches and Possums, released posthumously in October 1998.
 He was the author of four books.
 The book Ain't God Good became the basis for an inspirational documentary film of the same title that won an award from the New York International Independent Film and Video Festival.
 His other three books include 1978's Let the Hammer Down; 1987's Life Everlaughter, and 1993's Stories From Home.